-Every company is prone to disaster and needs contingency planning to ensure business continuation and recovery following any event that can disrupt operations.
+Learn of the reason and process for contingency planning business continuity and disaster recovery to avoid disruption of company operations.
 Read on to learn why you should have a business continuity plan for your company.

 What Does Business Contingency Planning Involve?

 Contingency is all about developing responses in anticipation to various situations that are likely to impact your business.
-Although a lot of negative events probably come to one’s mind when we talk about situations, but taking into consideration disaster preparedness and business recovery is what should be at the focal point of the planning process.
+Although a lot of negative events probably come to one’s mind when we talk about situations, but taking into consideration disaster preparedness and business continuity is what should be at the focal point of the process.
 This should be considered when writing your business plan.
 If one is prepared for the disasters then he could sleep in peace.
-You must consider the following when writing contingency plans:
+You must consider the following when doing business continuity planning:

 1. The Reason for Disaster Recovery Planning (drp)

-Business has the possibility to face situations that can adversely impacts the operations.
-If the response is poor at the time of the event, it might have dramatic effect on the overall future of the business.
+Business has the possibility to face situations that can adversely impact critical business functions.
+If the recovery time is poor after the event, it might have dramatic effect on the overall future of the business.
 These situations can lead to loss of customers, loss of employees, loss of data, and even loss of the business itself.
 A proper business continuity plan is therefore a must for all your business processes.

 2. Events that the Contingency Plan should Include

 - Natural Disaster – fires, hurricanes, and earthquakes.